repaygithub/cactus/docs/Internationalization/API Documentation.md

     </I18nSection>
   )
 }
-// Section overridden; translation for "my-section__translation-key" will be rendered instead
+// Section overridden; translation for "translation-key" from "my-section" will be rendered instead
 // NOTE: the "my-section" should be loaded separately because the text element will not trigger a load const override = () => {
   return (